neopg-io/neopg.io/content/blog/gpg-signature-spoof.md

 NeoPG wants to provide a stable and extensible programming API to make it easier to implement OpenPGP support in applications securely.
 Currently, NeoPG is unfunded.
-If you like my work, you can find ways to support me at the bottom of the page.
+If you like my work, you can find ways to support me at the bottom of the page!
 </p>
 </div>